Heritage Day is (to be determined) from 9:00 am to 3:00 pm

-The 2020 Heritage Weekend will be held at Destrehan Plantation on Friday, May 1st from 9:00 am - 2:00 pm and on Saturday, May 2nd and Sunday May3rd from 9:00 am - 3:00 pm.
-While the three-day event is open to the public, additional activities for school groups will be provided on May 1, 2020.
-Visitors will engage in hands-on activities, observe demonstrations and exhibits, and participate in music and dance related to 19th century life in south Louisiana.
+The 2023 Heritage Day will be held at Destrehan Plantation on Friday, April 28, 2023 from 9:00 am - 3:00 pm.
+The event is open to the public.
+Visitors will engage in hands-on activities, observe demonstrations, reenactments, and exhibits, and participate in music and dance-related to 19th-century life in south Louisiana.

 Lagniappe: Free Parking and Picnic Grounds